mvysny/vaadin-on-kotlin/vok-rest/README.md

 # VoK REST support

 This module makes it easy to export your objects via REST.
-The aim here is to use as lightweight libraries as possible, that's why we're using [RESTEasy](http://resteasy.jboss.org/) instead of Jersey, and [Gson](https://github.com/google/gson) for object-to-JSON mapping instead of
+The aim here is to use as lightweight libraries as possible, that's why we're using [Javalin](https://javalin.io/) for REST endpoint definition, and [Gson](https://github.com/google/gson) for object-to-JSON mapping instead of
 Jackson.

 > Note: this module does not have any support for your app to *consume* and *display* data from an external REST services.